 - Applicants must submit a well-written 500-750 word essay based on concepts identified in the Themes & Pathways articulated in the PEP conceptual framework.
 Additional instructions regarding admissions essay content can be found in the PEP Application Form.

 Undergraduates: If teacher candidates earn less than a C in either of the pedagogy courses or in the student teaching seminar, then the teacher candidate must repeat the course and earn a satisfactory grade before he or she will be permitted to advance to the next course in the professional education sequence.
-Teacher candidates must also earn a C or better in all other required education courses and an overall minimum GPA of 2.75 to qualify for student teaching.
+Teacher candidates must also earn a C or better in all other required education courses and an overall minimum GPA of 3.0 to qualify for student teaching.
+Exceptions are at the discretion of the program director.
 Some programs have more stringent requirements concerning GPA and/or grades in specific courses.
 Please consult with the program director for full information.

 Graduates: If teacher candidates earn less than a B in either of the pedagogy courses or in the student teaching seminar, then the teacher candidate must repeat the course and earn a satisfactory grade before he or she will be permitted to advance to the next course in the professional education sequence.
 Teacher candidates must also earn a B or better in all other required education courses in order to qualify for student teaching.
 All graduate students must achieve a minimum 3.0 overall GPA to qualify for student teaching, and some of the programs have more stringent requirements concerning GPA and/or grades in specific courses.
 Please consult with the program director for full information.